nisheeth-golakiya/hybrid-sac/README.md

 |<img src="_data/soccer.gif" width="400">|<img src="_data/pgoal_soccer.png" width="250">|
 | :---: | :---: |
 |Behavior of trained agent|Probability of scoring a goal|
-* The paper achives `p_goal` of ~0.6.
+* The paper achieves `p_goal` of ~0.6.
 More tuning is required to improve the performance.

 ## TODOs
 - [x] Train soccer environment